sandstorm-io/sandstorm/docs/using/security-non-events.md

 ## Tiny Tiny RSS

 When using Tiny Tiny RSS in Sandstorm, every user's feed lives in a unique grain.

 Bugs mitigated:

 * [2016-02-15 (No CVE number)](http://seclists.org/fulldisclosure/2016/Feb/73): SQL injection vulnerability allows a user to take control of a TTRSS server.
-On Sansdtorm, this bug is irrelevant, since each user's feed is a separate instance, so if the user has access to the TTRSS server at all, they already have full control over it.
+On Sandstorm, this bug is irrelevant, since each user's feed is a separate instance, so if the user has access to the TTRSS server at all, they already have full control over it.

 Bugs *not* mitigated: